Spain Trip - 2018

-Marisa Palazzotto, Chair of our World Language Department, and Ken Posner, Social Science teacher, are leading an Oxbridge student trip to Cádiz, Spain this summer.
-Over the course of two weeks, they will live with Spanish families, eat Spanish food, learn language and history, and be rooting for Spain in the World Cup!
-This is a unique opportunity for our students to immerse themselves in another culture and develop proficiency in the Spanish language.
+Marisa Palazzotto, chair of our world language department, and Ken Posner, social science teacher, led an Oxbridge student trip to Cádiz, Spain during the summer of 2018.
+Over the course of two weeks, they lived with Spanish families, ate Spanish food, learned language and history, and rooted for Spain in the World Cup!
+This was a unique opportunity for our students to immerse themselves in another culture and develop proficiency in the Spanish language.

 After a long flight we finally made it to Cádiz... only for school to begin the next morning.
 Despite being exhausted, school was fun that day.
 The morning began with a traditional Spanish breakfast of toast.
 Once we arrived to school we were given a tour of the campus and went to class.
 In class we played icebreaker games in Spanish.
 Once school ended we returned home to a delicious lunch.
 Lunch should always be followed by dessert, and so Sam and I decided to try Spain’s famed helado.
 We checked on google maps to find the nearest heladaria (big mistake) only to find that it was a mile away.
 As we walked the mile to the ice cream shop we passed by SEVERAL other ice cream shops.
 Unfortunately we did not see them until we were on our way back.
 After our little adventure, we went as a group to a restaurant to eat tapas.
 I tried many new foods I typically would not eat at home and found them all delicious.
 We made it back home to our Spanish home where we could finally get some sleep.